 Welcome to this week’s “Throwback Thursday” installment.
-Today, we’re going to revisit a post that was originally published back on July 6, 2016 and has been revised.
+Today, we’re going to revisit a post that was originally published back on February 4, 2017 and has been revised.

 Edited by Timothy George and Thomas G. Guarino